 So the consumption adds up to approx. 145 skeins of 30 m of embroidery threads.

 Before the Global Schwalm Sampler can be viewed in reality, the pandemic barriers must be removed.
 Until then we must be content with the pictures shown here.
-If you want to enjoy all the beautiful embroideries again in detail, it is best to start here (up from Update 25 around the middle of the page), and then click on Older Entries through to the beginning.
+If you want to enjoy all the beautiful embroideries again in detail, it is best to start here (up from Update 25.
 The concentrated load of interesting details is impressive.